dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2020.03 - now, [Crey Games](playcrey.com).
 Software Engineer.
 GameDev

-- Hybrid cloud native instance allocation and updates for game servers via GitOps
+- Hybrid cloud native instance allocation, updates and matchmaking for game servers
 - Referral, game event objectives, online presence and other flows into microservice architecture
 - Prototype of graph database modeling and scale testing of game economics world (ownership and visibility of various assets and stuff, with roles and users).
 - Distributed logging and alerting, monitoring dashboards